What Are The Requirements To Get Into Law School

 Have realistic expectations.
 Few law students have the nightmarish experience portrayed in films like “The Paper Chase.”
 Yet even those who found undergraduate study to be a breeze, or who excelled in other graduate programs, often report that law school was harder than anything they had encountered, particularly in the first year.

 Law school is a significant time commitment.
 A full-time program of study really is full-time, with students easily spending 40 to 60 hours per week.
 Even part-time programs often require at least 25 to 30 hours per week of study.

 Law school also effectively involves learning a new language, with hundreds of Latin, French, and Old English terms and concepts, as well as new ways of reasoning, researching, and writing.

 If you have a passion for the law and are up for a challenge, law school may be right for you.
 But, as with anything else, it’s good to know before you go.
 Hopefully, this overview of important law school requirements helps you on your path to earning a law degree.

-Martin Pritikin, an experienced lawyer and educator, is the Dean of Concord Law School at Kaplan University.
+Martin Pritikin, an experienced lawyer and educator, is the Dean of Concord Law School at Purdue University Global.
 In this role, Dean Pritikin is responsible for providing academic leadership for the Concord Law School programs, faculty, and students while advancing the school's mission to provide an affordable and accessible education for aspiring attorneys and others seeking to learn the law.